innovacy/Up/docs/getting-started.md

 like `Help.md` and `Help.html`, the `.html` file with the same name will have priority over a `.md` file and will be the one called in the browser, if you have linked to it with the extension `.html`.

+Attention: See also [Rendering HTML files](advanced-features.md#Rendering_HTML_files) for another caveat with the non-default way of linking to html files.

 **Only important for those upgrading from mdwiki:**

 Previously, mdwiki-style linking was planned to be supported, this version doesn't though, because it turned to be problematic